-- → Use the LiveSafe app:

-- Select Emergency Options (location-sharing will start and police can locate you):

-- Call 9-1-1

-- Call ECU Police

-- Message ECU Police

-- → Call 9-1-1 from a campus phone and leave the phone off the receiver
+- → Use the LiveSafe app: (You must use location-sharing when using the app.) - Select Panic Alert and Activate to Activate the Panic Alarm. (location-sharing will start and police can locate you.
+Text specific floor and room if in a multi-story building.) - Select Emergency Options (location-sharing will start and police can locate you): - Call 9-1-1 - Call ECU Police - Message ECU Police - → Call 9-1-1 from a campus phone and leave the phone off the receiver